 The Traditional Siberian Forest cats are one of the few breeds that have not been genetically modifed by humans and we aim to keep it that way.

-Chaynikoty is a TICA (The International Cat Association) and QFA (Queensland Feline Association) registered prefix.
+Chaynikoty is a TICA (The International Cat Association) and FCCQ (Feline Control Council of Queensland) registered prefix.